 Anyone who drives a commercial vehicle for a living is familiar with the U.S. Department of Transportation (DOT).
 However, what might not be as familiar is the medical exam ordered by the DOT for all commercial truck drivers and anyone else who gets paid to operate large capacity motor vehicles.
-Many new drivers (and driving prospects) wonder what a DOT exam entails.
+Many new drivers (and driving prospects) wonder what does a DOT exam entail.

 Fortunately, the exam is relatively straightforward and Virginia drivers can get theirs done quickly and conveniently at Velocity Urgent Care.
 That being said, there are still plenty of questions you might have about the DOT exam.